thuongpx/code-challenge/problem-3/answer.md

 >  formatted: string;
 >}

-> interface FormattedWalletBalance is , should extends from interface WalletBalance.
+>#1 interface FormattedWalletBalance is incorrect, should extends from interface WalletBalance.
 Should update below:

 >```javascript
 >interface FormattedWalletBalance extends WalletBalance {
 > formatted: string;
 >}

+>#2
 >```javascript
 > interface Props extends BoxProps {}
 >```

-> BoxProps used in this line but not declared
+>#2 BoxProps used in this line but not declared

+>#3
 >```javascript
 >const { children, ...rest } = props;

-> children declared but not used in this code
+>#3 "children" declared but not used in this code

+>#4
 >```javascript
 >const getPriority = (blockchain: any): number => {
 >	  switch (blockchain) {